Kotagi/swingtradev2/PIPELINE_STEPS.md

 - `--strategy`: `model`, `oracle`, or `rsi`
 - `--model-threshold`: Probability threshold for model signals (0.0-1.0)
 - `--position-size`: Dollar amount per trade
+- `--stop-loss`: Stop-loss threshold as decimal (e.g., -0.075 for -7.5%).
+If not specified and return-threshold is provided, uses 2:1 risk-reward (return_threshold / 2)
 - `--output`: Optional CSV file to save trades

 **What it does:**
-- Loads trained model and feature data
+- Loads trained model, scaler, and feature data
+- **Applies feature scaling:** Automatically scales features during prediction using the saved scaler
 - Generates entry signals based on strategy
+- Simulates trades with configurable exit logic:
+  - Exit at return threshold (if reached)
+  - Exit at stop-loss (2:1 risk-reward by default, configurable)
-- Simulates trades: enter at open, exit after horizon days
+  - Exit at time horizon (if neither threshold reached)
+- Prevents overlapping trades (only one position per ticker at a time)
 - Calculates returns and P&L for each trade
+- Tracks exit reasons (target_reached, stop_loss, time_limit, end_of_data)
 - Aggregates performance metrics

 **Output:**